Regulatory takings in the United States: Inverse condemnation

+Inverse condemnation is a term which describes a claim brought against the government in which a property owner seeks compensation for a `taking' of his property under the Fifth Amendment.
+In states that prohibit uncompensated taking or damaging, physical damage to property is included in this definition.
+The term "inverse" is used, because usually condemnations are brought by the government.
+In the inverse condemnation context, it is the property owner who sues the government, alleging a taking (or damaging) of property without just compensation.

-Exactions
+Exactions and Takings

 Land-use exactions and permit conditions are governed by the Nollan-Dolan rule.
 In Nollan v.
 California Coastal Commission, the Supreme Court adopted a test to determine when an exaction is a taking: the municipality "must demonstrate an 'essential nexus' between a harm identified with the proposed development and the required exaction."
 In Dolan, the Court clarified that there had to be a rough proportionality between the exaction and the impact of the proposed development.
 It has been suggested by scholars that in exaction cases, the government gives the regulation heightened scrutiny akin to rational basis with bite.
+Subsequent cases, such as Koontz v.
+St. Johns River Water Management District and Sheetz v.
+County of El Dorado, extended this doctrine to encompass monetary exactions, even when such demands are imposed by legislative bodies.

-Nollan
+Nollan v.
+California Coastal Commission

 In Nollan v.
 California Coastal Commission, the Court reviewed a regulation under which the California Coastal Commission demanded a lateral public easement across the plaintiffs' beachfront lot in exchange for a permit to demolish an existing bungalow and replace it with a three-bedroom two-story house.
 The public easement was designed to connect two public beaches that were separated by property belonging to the plaintiffs and their neighbors.
 The Coastal Commission had asserted that the public easement condition was imposed to promote the legitimate state interest of diminishing the "blockage of the view of the ocean" caused by construction of the larger house.
 The Court observed that requiring a dedication of private property in exchange for a building permit was "an out-and-out plan of extortion" unless it could be shown that the private development imposed a burden on public facilities or resources, and the dedication would mitigate such impact.
 This became known as the "essential nexus" between a legitimate state interest and the permit condition.